-- The contracted Quality Improvement Organization (QIO) will be responsible for issuing prior authorizations for transplants services for members in the FFS and MCO program. - For in-state or out of state evaluations and transplant requests, the determination of medical necessity for the services of a MCO member will be issued by the MCO.
-The provider must submit the MCO approved request to QIO for issuance of an authorization determination letter.
+The contracted Quality Improvement Organization (QIO) will be responsible for in-state or out of state evaluations and transplant requests, the determination of medical necessity for the services for members in the FFS program.
+The QIO will issue an authorization determination letter.
 The letter will also contain an authorization number that must be entered in the prior authorization field of all the UB-04 claim forms submitted for reimbursement.